eyadsaher/Order-Summary-Template/README.md

 Here's a brief overview of what has been accomplished in this project:

-- **Professional Design to Functional Implementation**: We have successfully transformed a professional design into a fully functional web template using HTML and CSS.
+- **Professional Design to Functional Implementation**: I have successfully transformed a professional design into a fully functional web template using HTML and CSS.

 - **Pixel-Perfect Precision**: Every detail, color, and font has been meticulously implemented to ensure a pixel-perfect representation of the original design.
 Quality and precision are at the core of this project.